Use mosaic tiles to make a beautiful heart suncatcher to display in the window for Valentine’s Day. Also a great light table activity!

 It worked so well!

-Once Valentine’s Day has passed, we’ll likely dismantle this suncatcher and return the tiles to the light table.
+Once Valentine’s Day has passed, we’ll likely dismantle this heart suncatcher and return the tiles to the light table.
 But for now, we’re loving how it looks in the window!

 A note about the tiles: